OFFICE OF THE CHAPLAIN

 A priority of our office is to facilitate active, individual and corporate spiritual formation that is shaped in a caring community of mentors and peers.
 There are on-campus worship opportunities, concerts, guest speakers, Bible Studies, book discussions, and special events.
 One great opportunity for worship, nurture, and service is

 Mount Berry Church .
-This is our college wide, inter-denominational, Christian worship service which is held each Sunday evening in our College Chapel.
+This is our college-wide, inter-denominational, Christian worship service which is held each Sunday evening in our College Chapel.

 Religious, student-run campus groups allow for affiliation and ongoing participation with likeminded believers.
 These groups are coordinated through the Religious Life Advisory Council.
 In addition, our office seeks to provide spiritual direction, encouragement and care to the entire Berry community through the Care Network.